CaptainCore/captaincore-manager/README.txt

 * New: [ARVE Pro](https://nextgenthemes.com/) plugin support
 * New: Users management page
 * New: Administrator switch to link
-* New: Presistant completed job count
+* New: Persistent completed job count
 * Tweak: Upgraded Vue.js to 2.6.11
 * Tweak: Upgraded Vuetify to v2.2.5
-* Tweak: Consistant labeling of headers in format of "Listing <number> <items>"
+* Tweak: Consistent labeling of headers in format of "Listing <number> <items>"
 * Tweak: Significantly reduce amount of data for the site listing page
 * Tweak: Sort update logs by date created
 * Tweak: Sort timeline log by account name